Akshay130/Google-s-Address-Autocomplete/README.md

 # Address-Autocomplete
 PCF Control for PowerApps Canvas Apps to get Address Suggestions using Google Maps Services

 NOTE: Refresh The page/screen after adding Api Key to the ApiKey Property.

+Extract the Provided Zip to get index.ts,ControlManifest.xms,Solution.zip and other files.